 Is Developing a High-Risk Game?

 Some people will say that all development projects are risky.
 And they are if you don’t put the time and effort into mitigating as many types of risks as possible.

-If you do due diligence and a thorough risk assessment, then a residential development carries as much risk as other projects.
+If you do due diligence and a thorough risk assessment, then a residential real estate development carries as much risk as other projects.
 It’s all about being ahead of the game and knowing the field.

 1. Time Blowouts